RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Method

 where $\epsilon=\operatorname{Var}\left(\sum_{k=1}^{K} Q_{k} \cdot \operatorname{ReL} U\left(x_{k}\right)\right)>0$.
 This cannot be calculated, but it can be guaranteed that it is always greater than 0.

 Through theoretical analysis, it can be known that when $q \le 1-p$, the variance of the output of DropReLU is always greater than the variance of the output of Dropout, which also means that the diversity of the output of DropReLU is better than that of Dropout.
-This conclusion guides us to set up the hyperparameters in the experiments, and the experimental results also prove this conclusion.
+This conclusion guides us in setting up the experiment's hyperparameters, and the experimental results also prove this conclusion.
 When $q > 1-p$, because $\epsilon$ cannot be calculated, we still need to look at the experimental results.